 What are bad kids’ schools called?

 There are several options for parents looking to help their teens end the cycle of destructive behavior.
 Some teens can benefit from time away from home, spending time in a residential treatment center or a therapeutic boarding school.
 Sometimes referred to as alternative schools, each option offers something different for your teen in crisis.
-Alternative schools can often be something else entirely, including virtual schools, and magnet or charter schools.
+Alternative schools can often be something else entirely, including virtual schools and magnet or charter schools.

-Teens struggling with a range of behavioral and mental health issues can better benefit from a therapeutic boarding school.
+Teens struggling with a range of behavioral and mental health issues can benefit from a therapeutic boarding school.
 Many schools can fall into this category, including military schools, with a therapeutic component.

 Can therapeutic boarding schools help your troubled son or daughter?

-If you have a child that has been acting out, there are good odds that you are all too familiar with how their behavior has taken a toll on them, on the family as a whole, and their education.
+If you have a child who has been acting out, there are good odds that you are all too familiar with how their behavior has taken a toll on them, on the family as a whole, and on their education.
 Perhaps your teen has been caught skipping classes or not showing up for school at all.
 It could be that they’ve stopped doing any of their work or that they don’t study for tests.
 Their grades may have slipped significantly.

 At a therapeutic boarding school, your son or daughter will benefit from programs designed to help with these types of issues.
 Many have academic recovery programs that can help teens to get their education back on track.